Peer Reviewed Open Access Journal

 Meskimen, G., & Franklin, E. C. (1978).
 Spacing Eucalyptus grandis in Southern Florida—A Question of Merchantable versus Total Volume.
 Southern Journal of Applied Forestry, 2(1), 3-5.

 Rassaeifar, M., Hosseini, N., Asl, N. H. H., Zandi, P., & Aghdam, A. M. (2013).
-Allelopathic effect of eucalyptus globulus’ essential oil on seed germination and seedling establishment of Amaranthus blitoides and Cyndon dactylon.
+Allelopathic effect of Eucalyptus globulus’ essential oil on seed germination and seedling establishment of Amaranthus blitoides and Cyndon dactylon.
 Trakia Journal of Sciences, 11(1), 73-81.

 Schönau, A. P. G. (1974).
 The effect of planting espacement and pruning on growth, yield and timber density of Eucalyptus grandis.
 South African Forestry Journal, 88(1), 16-23.